 We're Good to Go!

 We've reduced our opening hours and introduced a new booking system.
-Entry now requires advanced booking via our website and is restricted to 15 people for 1 hour 45 minutes.
-3 time slots a day gives visitors a choice of which time of day they would prefer to visit.
-Please visit www.scottishwildlifetrust.org.uk for more information.
+Entry now requires advanced booking via our website and is restricted to 18 people for a duration of 1 hour 15 minutes per time slot.
+4 time slots a day gives visitors a choice of which time of day they would prefer to visit.
+Please visit www.scottishwildlifetrust.org.uk/lochofthelowes for more information.

 Face coverings are mandatory in the visitor centre and hides.
 Social distancing and enhanced hygiene measures are in place throughout.